 Read more about PWA's 2020-21 leadership team below.

-Marcus is a senior recruiter for Instrument.
+Marcus is Director of Social Equity at Cinder Staffing.
 He is also a steering committee member of TechTown PDX, an initiative dedicated to increasing diversity and inclusion in the tech community.
 He has been key in engaging tech employers with PWA through Career Days and the Careers Expo.
 He also has volunteered at high school campuses including Grant and Parkrose.
 He joined PWA as a volunteer in 2017 and a board member in 2018.

 Best career advice: “If I always did what I was qualified to do, I’d be pushing a broom somewhere.” – This quote is my personal reminder to act with courage in times of doubt.